Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 all other definitions, please look up the SCHC specification [RFC8724].

-  o  DevEUI: an IEEE EUI-64 identifier used to identify the end-device during the
+  o  DevEUI: an IEEE EUI-64 identifier used to identify the device during the
      procedure while joining the network (Join Procedure)

-  o  DevAddr: a 32-bit non-unique identifier assigned to an end-device statically or
+  o  DevAddr: a 32-bit non-unique identifier assigned to an device statically or
      dynamically after a Join Procedure (depending on the activation mode)

   o  RCS: Reassembly Check Sequence.
 Used to verify the integrity of the